LunaTsai/TikTok_dataset_SQL_Query/README.md

 ## Project Overview

 To support TikTok fake account detection using machine learning, our research team at McGill University developed a benchmarking dataset based on TikTok account data.
 I applied advanced SQL techniques to extract, join, and transform data across multiple relational tables.
-This project demonstrates my ability to write complex SQL queries and support data-driven research workflows.
+This script showcases A PORTION of the SQL queries and demonstrates my ability to write complex SQL to support data-driven research workflows.

 ## Sector